 Apart from Virtual Reality, there were quite a few FinTech and Blockchain companies.
 Many of the FinTech startups focused on the field of payment processing.
 The reason behind it is very simple – this year, a new EU directive (PSD2) came into force.
 It requires banks and other financial institutions to secure consumer interests by regulating new payment services and allows them to increase their competitiveness by admitting new entities.
 In short, it allows these institutions to collaborate with FinTech providers.

 Keynotes and workshops

 The A15 conference is not only about startups and networking – the 2-days event is packed with plenty of interesting speeches and workshops.
-It began with a huge-calibre keynote speaker, Gary Vaynerchuk.
-The famous marketing and entrepreneurship guru officially opened the conference and made a speech focused heavily on the future of audio in the B2C market, the importance of a personal brand and the opportunities that are ahead of us thanks to new technologies.
+It began with a huge-caliber keynote speaker, Gary Vaynerchuk.
+The famous marketing and entrepreneurship guru officially opened the conference and made a speech focused heavily on the future of audio in the B2C market, the importance of a personal brand, and the opportunities that are ahead of us thanks to new technologies.

 Some of the speeches had an interesting summary at the end – an open panel with a Q&A section allowing the audience to actively take part in the discussion.
 The panels covered topics such as the future of corporate banking and financial services, as well as why we should invest in space companies.

-As for the workshops, I didn’t have a chance to join any, but most of them were linked to developing business ideas, tips on how to get a VC investor and the changes that GDPR has brought to the startup scene.
+As for the workshops, I didn’t have a chance to join any, but most of them were linked to developing business ideas, tips on how to get a VC investor, and the changes that GDPR has brought to the startup scene.

 Networking, networking, networking